If you’re a huge fan of superhero movies, you may have heard Marvel vs DC pitted against one another at some point.

 And while, sure, both the Marvel and DC universes may be stories about a band of iconic heroes and their adventures (or misadventures), we’re sure you’d get beaten to a pulp as soon as you utter the darned words: “They’re basically the same.”

 Superhero movies have become all the rage over the past decade, and you may be wondering why Marvel movies have no problem dominating the box office while DC movies struggle with gaining traction.
 (And even if they do get reviews, they’re not usually positive.)
 So how come Marvel seemingly knows the secret sauce to make their films stand out, but DC can’t even get their recipe right?

 Here is an in-depth look at both the DC and Marvel universes and their similarities and differences.

 How Marvel and DC Started

 Marvel Comics was first published in 1939, during the Golden Age of the comic industry, by a magazine publisher named Martin Goodman.
-It was first called Timely Comics and featured Human Torch, Angel, and Namor the Sub-Mariner.
-The comics sold for 80,000 copies.
+It was first called Timely Comics and featured Human Torch, Angel, and Namor, the Sub-Mariner.
+The comics sold 80,000 copies.
 In 1941, Captain America was introduced as one of the first patriotically themed superheroes in history.